12-Month Wedding Timeline

 The wedding tasting should only be for the bride and groom and possibly include your wedding planner.

-If you want to bring more people, like your parents or someone from your bridal party, you need to check with the caterer if that is ok, and if there are additional costs.
-Having too many people at the wedding tasting can be more of a disadvantage since more opinions can cause confusion and delay the final menu selections.
+If you want to bring more people, like your parents or someone from your bridal party, you need to check with the caterer to see if that is okay and if there are additional costs.
+Having too many people at the wedding tasting can be a disadvantage since more opinions can cause confusion and delay the final menu selections.

 Mail Your Wedding Invitations And Collect RSVPs